damienzeng73/todo-list-app/README.md

 Install all needed node_modules:

+    yarn install

+or with npm:

     npm install

-or if you're using yarn:

-    yarn install

-Run webpack for generating bundles:
+Run webpack to generate bundles:

     ./node_modules/.bin/webpack --config webpack.config.js

-This will create a folder named **static** that contains *main.js* and *main.css*.
+It will create a folder named **static** that contains *main.js* and *main.css*.

 Make sure MongoDB is running on your system, you can check its status by typing: